yassilah/chart-js-fabric/README.md

 # Usage

 You can use the regular API from both those great libraries as you would normally.
-Each fabric.Chart object has an extra "chart" propeprty when you can set your chart.js options (see below).
+Each fabric.Chart object has an extra "chart" propeprty where you can set your chart.js options (see below).

 ```js
 import { fabric } from 'fabric'